Cui Yan: Death

 The Weilüe recorded more details of the events leading to Cui Yan's death.
 It mentioned that Cui Yan's letter to Yang Xun fell into the hands of Cui Yan's enemies, who accused him of defaming Cao Cao.
 Cao Cao felt that Cui Yan was discrediting him so he had the latter arrested, imprisoned, head shaved, and sent to perform hard labour.
 Later, Cui Yan's enemies told Cao Cao, "When Cui Yan serves his sentence, he glares at people straight in the eye as if he is filled with resentment."
 Cao Cao believed them and wanted Cui Yan to die so he sent an official to inform Cui, "You've three days to live."
 Cui Yan did not understand what the official meant and he continued to live on for several days.
 When the official reported to Cao Cao that Cui Yan was alive and well, Cao furiously said, "Cui Yan is forcing me to use the sword on him!"
 The official went to see Cui Yan again and explained to the latter that Cao Cao actually wanted him to kill himself within three days.
 Cui Yan said, "How silly of me.
 I didn't know that he actually wanted me to do this."
 He committed suicide after that.
+The Fuzi recorded that he was framed by Ding Yi, a supporter of Cao Zhi.

 Cui Yan's execution was widely considered as unfair.
 In his work, Yi Zhongtian proposed three reasons why Cao Cao wanted to have Cui Yan killed: